 In-Home Care Permits

-Residents or family members who live in any of the City’s Residential Parking Permit Areas (RPP) who have disabilities, or medical conditions, requiring a care provider like an attendant, personal assistant, nursing aide, etc, may be eligible for In-Home Care Parking Permits.
+Residents or family members who live in any of the City’s Residential Preferential Parking Areas (RPP) who have disabilities, or medical conditions, requiring a care provider like an attendant, personal assistant, nursing aide, etc, may be eligible for In-Home Care Parking Permits.
 If you live in any of the 14 RPP Areas and you require services provided by assistant provider personnel, you may want to obtain an In-Home Care Permit.

 What is an In-Home Care Permit?